Reshmagvs/workshop-task-manager/README.md

-# Task Management Application
+# Workshop Task management
-This is a simple Task Management application built with Next.js, using Server Actions for CRUD operations and MongoDB for data persistence.
+A simple Task Management application built with Next.js, using Server Actions for CRUD operations and MongoDB for data persistence.

 ## Features
 - Create, read, update, and delete tasks